ColoradoStark/caddy-ssl-multisite/other-tools/README.md

+### This Section Contains Dockerfiles and info for optional tools

-Other tools that can be used witht he project but are not necessary
+This directory and the tools are not necessary to run the project